-We estimate that the net proceeds from the sale of the 2,142,857 Class A Units will be approximately \$13,562,500 million, or approximately \$15,632,500 million if the underwriter exercises in full its option to purchase additional shares, based on an assumed public offering price of \$7.00 per Class A Unit, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of the 2,550,000 Class A Units will be approximately \$ 13,252,000 million if the underwriter exercises in full its option to purchase additional shares, based on an assumed public offering price of \$5.00 per Class A Unit, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 This estimate excludes the proceeds, if any, from the exercise of common warrants in this offering.
-If all of the common warrants sold in this offering were to be exercised in cash at an assumed exercise price of \$8.75 per share, we would receive additional net proceeds of approximately \$18.75 million.
+If all of the common warrants sold in this offering were to be exercised in cash at an assumed exercise price of \$6.25 per share, we would receive additional net proceeds of approximately \$ 15.9 million.
 We cannot predict when or if these common warrants will be exercised.
-It is offering price of \$7.00 per Class A Unit would increase (decrease) the net proceeds to us from this offering by approximately \$2.0 million, or approximately \$2.3 million if the underwriter exercises its over-allotment option in full, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remain the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+It is possible that these common warrants may expire and may never be exercised.
+Each \$1.00 increase (decrease) in the assumed public offering price of \$5.00 per Class A Unit would increase (decrease) the net proceeds to us from this offering by approximately \$ 2.3 million, or approximately \$ 2.6 million if the underwriter exercises its over-allotment option in full, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remain the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 The expected use of net proceeds of this offering represents our current intentions based upon our present plan and business conditions.
 As of the date of this prospectus, we cannot specify with certainty all of the particular uses for the net proceeds to be received upon the completion of this offering.
 The amounts and timing of our actual use of net proceeds will vary depending on numerous factors.
 As a result, management will have broad discretion in the application of the net proceeds, and investors will be relying on our judgment regarding the application of the net proceeds of this offering.
-We currently estimate that we will use the net proceeds from this offering as follows: (i) \$2,500,000 to the production of new tool products, (ii) \$1,800,000 to the development of mobile technology including accessories and attachments, (iii) \$2,000,000 to sales and marketing, (iv) \$3,400,000 to repayment of debt which bears an annual interest rate of 10% and has a maturity date of September 30, 2018, (v) \$200,000 to repayments of notes payable to an insider which bear an annual interest rate of 10% and has a maturity date of September 30, 2018, (vi) \$962,500 to repayments of third party notes payable, and (vii) \$2,700,000 for working capital needs.
-We have presumed that we will receive aggregate gross proceeds of \$15,000,000 and deducted \$1,437,500 payable in offering costs, commissions and fees.
+We currently estimate that we will use the net proceeds from this offering as follows: (i) \$2,500,000 to the production of new tool products, (ii) \$1,800,000 to the development of mobile technology including accessories and attachments, (iii) \$2,000,000 to sales and marketing, (iv) \$1,500,000 to payments to debenture holders (v) \$200,000 to repayments of notes payable to an insider which bear an annual interest rate of 10% and have a maturity date three (3) business days subsequent to the date of consummation of the Company's initial public offering, (vi) \$100,000 to repayments of third party note payable, and (vii) \$3,392,500 payable in offering costs, commissions and fees.